rschick/cloud-chat/README.md

 # TODO

+- get user location and save to profile
+- display users on a map

 - list users and start a conversation
 - find users by location
-- display users on a map
 - keep track of and show users that are "online"
 - edit your user profile
 - display user avatar in conversation list